ivivanov/crypto-bot/README.md

 ```
 - capital efficiency
     - do not cover the whole spectrum of the price fluctuations
-        - trade around 0 point and in case of period when stuck in usdt/usd use thether.to
+        - trade around 0 point and in case of period when stuck in usdt/usd use thether.
+        - range can be easily determined by MVC (moving average channel) and MA
         - machine learning for the most frequently visited ranges
     - think of on/off ramp for usdt/usd
         - bank acc